aya49/202105_sfu_cmpt_127/labs/01/README.md

 $ gcc -c t1.c
 ```

-- The working directory will contain the file `t1.o`.
+- The working directory will contain the file `t1`.
 Opening this in an editor, you will see a lot of unreadable stuff, with some familiar bits here and there, such as the string "Hello World" which is stored in the object as data.
 You'll also see the function names `main` and `printf` which are kept around in human-readable form in case we want to debug the program as it runs.

 - The final stage is to **link** together all the object files, along with any code libraries they referenced, to create the complete executable program.
-Code libraries are just collections of `.o` object files all smooshed together with an index at the start.
+Code libraries are just collections of object files all smooshed together with an index at the start.
 (Object files are often small and numerous, so collecting them simplifies distribution).

 - Invoking the compiler with our object file will do the link to create a new executable called `t1` in the current directory:

 ```
-$ gcc -o t1 t1.o
+$ gcc -o t1 t1
 ```

 Now you have seen a typical C compiler process from start to finish.
 In practice you will almost always let the compiler do the whole thing at once for you.
 It deletes the intermediate files when it's finished with them, so you won't even see them unless you look hard.